 (NOT FOR SALE) 非売品 discs & other media

 I’m not aware of anything relating to My TrackMan and i don’t believe that there is any individual 非売品 disc due to the nature of the software.
-Its possible that there is a guide book/user manual for the title but i’ve yet to uncover it.
+Its possible that there is a guide book or user manual for the title but as of yet i’ve not been able to uncover it.

-I’d be really interested if anyone has any screenshots or media relating to Warrz it seems that it was touted as an upcoming title for quite a while.
-Thanks as always for taking the time to read this entry on Shouei System Co,.Ltd if you can help with anymore information about them please get in touch either through the site or on Twitter @dreamcastcollector.
+I’d be really interested if anyone has any screenshots or other media relating to Warrz it seems that while it was touted as an upcoming title for quite a while most of the information about the game including most of the games screenshots are currently lost.
+As always thank’s for taking the time to read this entry on Shouei System Co,.Ltd and their Dreamcast exclusive title My Trackman if you can help with anymore information about the company please get in touch either through the site or on Twitter @dreamcastcollector.